Materials

 • All CLUB LEVEL Spelling Bee contests (typically scheduled in January) should be based on your local community and/or school safety guidelines.
 Plan your Spelling Bee in the fall!

 • The DISTRICT LEVEL Spelling contests will be scheduled for February and specific dates will be announced as they are scheduled.
+All District Bees should be completed by the first week of March.

-• The STATE Spelling Bee is scheduled for April 20, 2024
+• The STATE Spelling Bee is scheduled for Saturday, April 5, 2025.

 Here are the materials that will help your club organize and hold a Spelling Bee in your community.

-SPELLING BEE CHAIRMAN: vacant, contact Ann Ribinsky Brown, brown@njsfwc.org
+SPELLING BEE CHAIRMAN: June Adair, spellingbee@njsfwc.org

 The NJSFWC Environment Community Service Program encourages awareness of our natural resources and caring for the world around us.
 It offers information and ideas to promote environmental appreciation and protection.
 We work to preserve, maintain, and restore our natural resources; protect habitats for plants and animals; and develop sustainable habits.